 The History of Aboriginal Exemption

-This website has information about the history of exemption, gathered through an Australian Research Council-funded project based at the University of Melbourne.
+This website has information about the history of exemption, gathered through an Australian Research Council-funded project.
 The researchers involved in this project have spent four years examining the records relating to exemption in state records offices and libraries all over the country.

 -